SreejaKandukuri/Boston-Blue-Bikes/README.md

 # Boston-Blue-Bikes
 Analyzed Boston's blue bikes rider data to uncover trends in ride duration, usage patterns, and opportunities for optimizing sustainable urban mobility.
+This project delves into Boston's bike-share data for October, analyzing ride durations, user behavior, and key factors driving bike usage.
+Advanced models like XGBoost were employed to predict trip durations, revealing distance and trip duration as primary predictors.
+The code is designed to be adaptable for any month, enabling a deeper understanding of user behavior and trends over time.
+These insights can guide strategies to improve bike-share services and encourage sustainable urban mobility.